7 Ways to Get More Smoke Flavor From Your Pellet Grill

 Wrapping food in aluminum foil is a common barbecue technique.
 Usually, the idea behind wrapping food is to help retain moisture and power through the stall

-However, when you wrap your food in aluminum foil it will actually block smoke from reaching that piece of meat.
+However, wrapping your food in aluminum foil will actually prevent smoke from reaching the meat.

 pork ribs wrapped in foil on a pellet grill